davideger/cv/resume.md

 Most of my development was in C++ or Python or some variant of SQL augmented with frameworks like [Apache Beam](https://beam.apache.org/) and pandas.
-My favourite tools are interactive environments that let me dig into data easily &mdash; Jupyter notebooks and Google Sheets &mdash;
+My favourite tools are interactive environments that let me dig into data easily &mdash; Jupyter notebooks and (perhaps surprisingly) Google Sheets.
+Interactive tools let you explore large data sets (logs, web signals, reference data sets, code outputs) and give you evidence for the important questions:
-because most of my job has been looking at data to see what signal might be useful, what training examples look like, or what's wrong with someone's code.
++ what might be interesting enough to users to build?
++ what signals might be useful to build into something great?
++ what the heck is wrong with maciej's code?

 2012-2020  Google Travel, Maps, Search and Personalization